SPDX-License-Identifier: GPL-2.0-or-later

 raise ValueError("Distro for system not found!")

-for interface in system.interfaces.values():
+for interface in system_obj.interfaces.values():

 mac = interface.mac_address